-A staple in every kitchen, we sieved through the best colanders to find you the perfect prep partner.
+A staple in every kitchen, we sieved through the best colanders to find you the perfect draining tools.
+Discover our top buys.

 Everyone needs one, right?
 Yes, you can use a sieve but it won't offer the same drainage, be able to drain large quantities or tackle the weight of your spuds.
 In other words, a colander is an essential everyday piece of kit and when you're dealing with boiling water, you can't afford not to have one.